Beshario/beshario.github.io/_posts/2017-07-14-robot-arm-pnp.md

 This project uses a [Gazebo](http://gazebosim.org/#features) simulation platform to program a [Kuka KR210](https://www.kuka.com/en-us/products/robotics-systems/industrial-robots/kr-210-2-f-exclusive) 6 degree of freedom serial manipulator to pick up a cylinder from a shelf and drop it into a bin next to the manipulator.

-The cylinder is located radnomly on the shlef, Thus the robot needs to figure out his motor and joint angles and speeds to reach to the can from Global reference frames to his local frames.
-This could be acheived by calculaing the inverse Kinematics of the Robot.
+The cylinder is located randomly on the shelf, Thus the robot needs to figure out his motor and joint angles and speeds to reach to the can from Global reference frames to his local frames.
+This could be achieved by calculating the inverse Kinematics of the Robot.